-Free monitoring service for people with dementia
+Free monitoring service for people with dementia, and older people diagnosed with depression

 The service is called the TIHM (Technology Integrated Health Management) Monitoring System.
 People receiving the service are provided with easy to use devices, that track things like temperature, pulse, generally wellbeing and any changes in normal activity in the home.
 If any of the readings flag a health issue, a notification is sent automatically to a Monitoring Team.
 They’ll provide prompt advice and support – and if necessary, arrange Coronavirus testing, and liaise with 111, hospital services, Adult Social Care and GPs.
 The team operates 8am-8pm.